 - Hospital care may be needed, if dehydration is severe.

 - Drugs are usually not needed for treatment.
 If symptoms are severe or prolonged, you may use drugs for nausea or diarrhea such as loperamide or Pepto-Bismol.

 - Some infections may require specific drug treatment.

 - If a drug you take is the cause of the problem, you may be advised to change drugs or stop taking the drug.

 Get extra rest if needed.
 Be sure to have access to a toilet or bedpan.

 - Suck ice chips or drink small amounts of clear fluids often.
-Replace lost fluids and electrolytes with products such as Pedialyte or Ricelyte for infants and children, and diluted rehydration fluids (Gatorade) for adults.
+Replace lost fluids and electrolytes with products such as Pedialyte or Ricelyte for, and diluted rehydration fluids (Gatorade).

 - Once the symptoms improve, try a diet of complex carbohydrates (rice, wheat, potatoes, bread, cereal, and lean meat such as chicken).
 Milk and dairy products usually do not need to be limited.

 - Avoid high sugar foods or fatty foods for a few days.

 Notify Our Office If